 If you’re looking for a challenging hike, this one is for you!
 552 vertical feet consisting of sand and stairs, Indiana Dunes says this hike is the equivalent to climbing 55 flights of stairs.
+This trail will definitely push your limits and leave you feeling a sense of accomplishment!
 Check out their page for more fun facts and info on hiking the 3 Dunes Challenge.

 Great Marsh Trail